djedje-cyber/UltraInstinctVR/CodeBase/Assets/Scripts/file_structure.md

 Game object Movement contains :

-- **Colission.cs** : Scripts to simulates colission between game object
+- **Collision.cs** : Scripts to simulates colission between game object

 - **SelectAndMoveToOrigin.cs** : Simulates the selection and the grab of game object